Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Photon flux from cosmic ray scattering

 From this point on, we relax the requirement that the DM particle is a thermal relic which provides the total relic abundance.
 This is motivated by the fact that this calculation is also applicable for candidates which are produced by non-thermal mechanisms.

-In Fig.~\ref{fig:flux} we show the flux spectrum of negative and positive circularly polarised photons and their sum.
-We fix the DM mass to $m_{\tilde{\chi}}=50$ GeV (upper panel) and $m_{\tilde{\chi}}=500$ GeV (bottom panel) and take different values of $\Delta M$, namely $1$, $0.1$ and $0.01$ GeV.
-In the lower part of each plot the difference between the flux of positive and negative polarised photons over the total one, i.e the circular polarisation asymmetry $\mathcal{A}_{pol}$, is reported.
+In Fig.~\ref{fig:flux} we show the flux spectrum of negative and positive circularly polarised photons and their sum (dash-dotted, dashed and solid lines respectively).
+We fix the DM mass to $m_{\tilde{\chi}}=50$ GeV (upper panel) and $m_{\tilde{\chi}}=500$ GeV (bottom panel), the coupling $a_R=1$ and take different values of $\Delta M$, namely $1$, $0.1$ and $0.01$ GeV.
+In the lower part of each plot the difference between the flux of positive and negative polarised photons over the total one, i.e. the circular polarisation asymmetry $\mathcal{A}_{pol}$, is reported.
 As naively expected, we observe that the higher the DM mass and $\Delta M$ are, the lower the flux is.

 The energy spectrum for the CR electrons used in~\cite{Profumo:2011jt} is only a good approximation for the one measured at Earth for $E_e \sim 5-10^3$ GeV, see~\cite{Ackermann:2010ij}.
 As we are interested in lower energies, from MeV to a few GeV, we extract the energy spectrum data from Fig. 9 of~\cite{Vittino:2019yme} and we compute the integrals of Eq. \eqref{polfluxpm} using an interpolation of these data.
 The results of this are shown on the left panel of Fig.~\ref{fig:flux}.
 Just to have an idea of the behaviour of this energy spectrum, we have checked that it scales as